 The two applications listed below are required every year.

 - Submit a FAFSA by March 1 prior to the fall semester for automatic consideration.
-Ensure that the FAFSA is complete by March 31 (received by the University and verified, if necessary).

 How Does the Program Work?

 After Ole Miss Opportunity has considered all federal, state, institutional, and private scholarships and grants awarded to you, it will fill the gap in funding and cover:

 - Fall and spring semester base tuition rates for a full-time Mississippi resident student (up to 19 hours each term).
 The additional tuition charge for pharmacy majors is not included

 - Housing in a university residence hall.
 This allowance is typically up to the standard double-occupancy rate, but if a student opts to join FASTrack and signs up to live in the FASTrack Living-Learning Community, the additional expense will be paid by OMO.

 - Meals through the University, equivalent to the cost of the “Rebel All Access Plus 1” meal plan for fall and spring, plus $250 flex (food) funds each semester